Erin sat in a chair and stared outside. It was a lovely day. A warm breeze floated through the window, warming all it touched.

 One of the Goblins dropped something in its panic.
 Erin walked over and picked up the small basket made of twigs.
 It wasn’t very good.

 She turned and looked at the orchard.
 Fruit trees.
 Of course.
 They were probably hungry too.
 She couldn’t see them eating the rock crabs, and the dino birds would probably eat them if they tried to steal their eggs.
-Aside from the occasional traveler, what else could Goblins eat?
+Aside from the occasional traveller, what else could Goblins eat?

 She sensed them following her.
-When she looked around they fled.
-But they were slow and she caught glimpses of them.
+When she looked around, they fled.
+But they were slow, and she caught glimpses of them.
 Ragged clothes.
 Thin bodies.
 They looked like starving children, refugees from a war.
 Not like monsters.
 Except for the teeth and red eyes.

 That gave Erin an idea.
-She stared at her hands for a moment, and then picked up the pace.
-Suddenly she was walking faster.
-When she got to the inn she looked for the shopping bag and found Klbkch had stored all the ingredients away on the counter.
+She stared at her hands for a moment and then picked up the pace.
+Suddenly, she was walking faster.
+When she got to the inn, she looked for the shopping bag and found Klbkch had stored all the ingredients away on the counter.
 It was very hard to start the fire.
-But when she’d started it was easier than stopping.
+But when she’d started, it was easier than stopping.

 Erin smelled smoke and burning.
 But only burning wood and not so much smoke.
-Mainly she just heard breathing.
+Mainly, she just heard breathing.
 And her stomach rumbling.

 Evening fell upon the plains, upon the lone inn on the small hilltop, and upon the four Goblins skulking in the tall grass.
 They watched the inn.
 They watched the smoke rising from the chimney.
-They watched, and heard their stomachs rumbling.
+They watched and heard their stomachs rumbling.